-Disclosure (1 January 2019 - 31 December 2019) Score Did a third party conduct the customer satisfaction study?
-Customer satisfaction None 21 N/A
+Disclosure (January 1 - December 31, 2020) Did a third party conduct the customer satisfaction study?
+Customer satisfaction None N/A

 Which stakeholders are affected?
-Stakeholder Issues That Influence Their Assessments and Decisions (in relation to customer satisfaction) Stockholders - Customer satisfaction and upholding the rights of customers - potential Stockholders reputational impact that may lead to divestment - Customer protection and satisfaction - Integrity and honesty of the bank and its employees - Professionalism and efficiency of senior management and bank employees Customers/Clients - Easy account opening/loan application requirements and processes Customers/ Cherits - Accessibility of ATM and branch network - Continuous service, process and technology improvements - Fast complaints resolution - Upholding the rights of customers Government/Regulators - Customer satisfaction Government/Regulators - Upholding the rights of customers - Customer satisfaction and upholding the rights of customers, which allow members of the community to decide whether to patronize the products Community and services of the organization - the organization's ability to attract potential customers in the community can affect its ability to implement its strategies and achieve its objectives Public, inc. media - Customer satisfaction and upholding the rights of customers - potential Fublic, Ilic.
-Illeula reputational impact
+Stakeholder Issues That Influence Their Assessments and Decisions (in relation to customer satisfaction) Stockholders - Customer satisfaction and upholding the rights of customers - potential Stockholders reputational impact that may lead to divestment - Customer protection and satisfaction - Integrity and honesty of the Bank and its employees - Professionalism and efficiency of senior management and bank employees Customors/Clients - Easy account opening/loan application requirements and processes Customers/Clients - Accessibility of ATM and branch network Continuous service, process and technology improvements - Fast complaints resolution - Upholding the rights of customers Covernment/Pegulaters - Customer satisfaction Government/Regulators - Upholding the rights of customers - Customer satisfaction and upholding the rights of customers, which allow members of the community to decide whether to patronize the products Community and services of the organization - the organization's ability to attract potential customers in the community can affect its ability to implement its strategies and achieve its objectives Dublic inc modia Customer satisfaction and upholding the rights of customers - potential Public, inc. media reputational impact